 Kathy Yelton, Treasurer

-Kathy has been volunteering as a Helper (Victim) with the K9 Operations Team with the McLean County Emergency Management Agency in Illinois since 2012.
-She has been heading out into the woods “getting lost and disorientated” to set up realistic training scenarios for many different SAR K9’s and their handlers to better equip them for an actual mission.
-Kathy has been training dogs for the past 15 years and specializes in puppy and rescue/shelter dog obedience training.
+Kathy was a member of the K9 Operations Team with the McLean County Emergency Management Agency in Illinois from 2012-2022.
+Kathy's first working partner, K9 Elly, was injured during training and sustained a career ending injury.
+Kathy and Elly have since retired from SAR work and will continue detection work in the field of dog sports.
+Kathy continues to head out into the woods “getting lost and disorientated” to set up realistic training scenarios for many different SAR K9’s and their handlers to better equip them for an actual mission.
+Kathy has been training dogs for the past 17 years and specializes in puppy and rescue/shelter dog obedience training.
 She loves to see the working bond between the trainer and K9 strengthen as new skills are learned together as a team.
-Kathy and her nine-year-old Golden Retriever named Harley have been a certified Therapy Dog Team for the past 5 years visiting area nursing homes, college campuses and libraries.
 Kathy is also the CFO of a manufacturing rep company that has offices in Chicago, Peoria and Bloomington Illinois.

 Connect with Us